sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 1013: SUPPORTDESK\Jason (SidTypeUser)
 ```

 Great - so I got the workgroup: SUPPORTDESK and a bunch of other users I can try.
-Lets update our credential table:
+Lets update my credential table:

 |Username|Password|
 |:---:|:---:|